-As a food blogger, yes, I have my bread-and-butter Melbourne restaurant and coffee posts, a few recipe posts, and a sprinkling of Singapore food posts.
+As a food blogger, yes, I have my bread-and-butter Melbourne restaurant and coffee posts, a few recipe posts, and a sprinkling of travel posts.
 But there’s also an undercurrent story behind everything, and I sense that it manifests within a few posts here and there.

 These posts often gets lost in my blog archive because they’re often not linked to any specific venue or dish.
 So, I’d like to push them out of hiding and share them with you here.
 I’ll also include in here a couple of the more bread-and-butter posts that I feel were written particularly well.

 So… with absolute shamelessness, here’s me pimping out my collection of past blog posts and milestones that I’m personally proud of!

 29 Sept 2010 – It has been said that the first post within every blog speaks a lot about what its writer is like.
 I originally named this post “Imperfect Start” but changed its title later on.
 This post tells me that a food blog post doesn’t necessarily have to be riddled with pretty pictures to be a nice read.

 6 Oct 2010 – This post took me forever to complete.
 Earlier in my blog life, my posts were quite creative.
 Here, I tried to show how the eating scenes within a movie (Home Song Stories, by Tony Ayres) propels the plot and pulls the story together.
 The movie revolves around Chinese migrants in Australia, which resonated closely with my own life as a migrant here.

 25 Dec 2010 – Travel always hits you with a sense of poignancy.
 I wrote this post right there, inside the plane, enroute to Singapore.
 It had been nearly two and a half years since my last visit, so it made me think pensively about my life choices and the paths that I’d chosen thus far.
 Loved, in particular, the last few paragraphs I wrote here.